 The city of Munich has set ambitious goals when it comes to renewable, clean electricity.
 How will it achieve its aims?

 Get the best of CNBC in your inbox

-CNBC breaks down the six big stories to keep an eye out for the coming week.
+CNBC breaks down the five big stories to keep an eye out for in the coming week.

 Chinese stocks had their worst day since August after authorities revealed more about their investigation into the summer rout that wiped billions of dollars out of its stock market.

 If after months of hearing about COP21, you're still confused about what the fuss is all about, this will make it clear and easy.